 Directions:

-1. Cook the spaghetti in a large pot of salted boiling water according to package instructions until al dente.
-Reserve 1 cup of pasta water, then drain the pasta.
+- Cook the spaghetti in a big pot of salted boiling water as the box says until it’s still slightly firm.
+Dont forget to scoop out a cup of pasta water then drain the pasta.

-4. Stir in the grated Parmesan cheese and season with salt and pepper.
-Continue to mix until everything is well coated.
+- Mix in the Parmesan cheese and season with salt and pepper.
+Keep stirring until every bit is coated.

 Tips and Variations: